ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 Thank you for visiting here.

-**Dr. Chunqi JIANG** has been focusing on the research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
+**Dr. Chunqi JIANG (中：蒋春啟 日：蒋春啓)** has been focusing on the research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
 He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo assembly*, and genomic analyses.
 Please feel free to contact him if any queries (sidebar).

 ## Education
 * 2018.10 - 2022.06 *Hokkaido University (Japan)*, Ph.D